 Watch TV Shows On Your TV Streamed Via Media Player

 The option that has become the standard at our house for watching TV, movies via Netflix and a variety of other sources is a software called PlayOn.
-PlayOn is basically a media streaming software that will pull the video streams from sites like Hulu.com, Youtube.com, network websites, MLB.TV, Netflix and allow you to stream them over the home network, to a network media player attached to your TV.
+PlayOn is basically a media streaming software that will pull the video streams from sites like Hulu.com, Youtube.com, network websites, MLB.TV, Netflix, Amazon Video and others and allow you to stream them over the home network, to a network media player attached to your TV.

 So what do you need to set up a Playon media center?

-- Network Media player: Any number of media players will work to view the media on your TV including Xbox One, Playstation 4, Wii, Chromecast, Fire TV.
+- Network Media player: Any number of media players will work to view the media on your TV including Xbox One, Playstation 4, Wii, Chromecast, Fire TV, Roku.
 Other supported devices can be found here.
 We bought a refurbished Xbox 360 for extremely cheap on Ebay – works great!

 - TV: You need a TV that you can connect to your network media device.
 We use a 50″ plasma.

 - Playon software: The software is what allows you to stream all of your favorite online video sites straight to your TV over your home network.
-The software does have a $49.99 one time fee for a lifetime subscription, which includes PlayLater online DVR software as well.
+The software does have multiple membership levels, including a $59.99 one time fee for a lifetime subscription, which includes the ability to record shows.
 A bargain in my estimation.

 - Computer: You’ll need a home computer that is connected to your home network that will run the Playon software and serve the video to your network media player.
 The graphic below gives you an idea of how it works.

 We’ve been using our Playon media setup for years now, and it works great.
 In fact we just watched all the seasons of Walking Dead in the past few months using this setup.
 I highly recommend it.
 It works well because using this setup we don’t need to have a computer directly connected to the TV, and we can use our regular Logitech Harmony remote to navigate shows, pause and play, etc on the console.